The cost of shaving is soaring. Fortunately, you can fight back against the high cost of a clean shave.

 Do the same comparison yourself wherever you shop and see if pretty pink is costing you a pretty penny.

 Wet your whiskers

-Splashing the hair with hot water prior to shaving helps to soften it.
-This extends the life of your blade by lessening the friction and makes for a closer shave.
+Using hot water to splash the hair prior to shaving helps to soften it.
+This extends the life of your blade by lessening friction.
+It also makes for a closer shave.

 Baby your blades

 After shaving, clean your blades with an old toothbrush.
-Dry after every use, preferably with a blow-dryer to get between the blades.
-As Stacy mentioned in the video, moisture is the enemy of any sharp edge.
+Dry the razor after every use, preferably with a blow-dryer to get between the blades.
+Moisture is the enemy of any sharp edge.
 Using rubbing alcohol will also eliminate moisture, as well as sanitize your blades.

 You can also keep your blades from oxidizing by coating them with baby or mineral oil.
-Other coatings/treatments we’ve seen mentioned: grape seed oil, almond oil, vinegar or even what the professionals use to keep their blades sanitary and corrosion-free: Barbicide.
+Other coatings/treatments we’ve seen mentioned include grape seed oil, almond oil, vinegar or even what the professionals use to keep their blades sanitary and corrosion-free: Barbicide.

 Keep your blades sharp with a new take on an old-school idea: a strop.

 Grab a pair of blue jeans and run the razor along the fabric in the opposite direction from how you shave.
 Do this about 20 or so times.
 The rough fabric sharpens the blade.
 You can see this idea in action in this YouTube video.
 The author claims he uses the same disposable blade for more than six months.